-Interview and photos by Natasha Gris
+Interview by Natasha Gris

 Q: What is your creative process like?